-There are times when you should be trying to make more money and to pay down debt and save money.
+There are times when you should be trying to make more money and to pay down debt, and save money.
 There are times when you should try to make calculations about whether your time is worth the money you are making.
-Maybe there are times when you should be focusing on cutting big fixed costs (such as housing, cars etc.)
+Maybe there are times when you should be focusing on cutting high fixed costs (such as housing, cars, etc.)

-But the reality is that we don’t have those things and spending time regretting and lamenting isn’t exactly going to change anything.
-(I think we do need to push for societal change and we do need to work on saving for an emergency fund but in the moment that is not the answer).
-When you are in this type of situation the only recourse is to accept that damage will be done and then work to mitigate it.
+But the reality is that we don’t have those things, and spending time regretting and lamenting isn’t exactly going to change anything.
+(I think we do need to push for societal change, and we do need to work on saving for an emergency fund, but at the moment, that is not the answer).
+When you are in this type of situation, the only recourse is to accept that damage will be done and then work to mitigate it.

-When you have a leaking bucket you need to plug the hole in the bucket.
-If you can go buy a new bucket then go right ahead but if you can’t buy a new bucket and you are stranded in the desert and need water then you plug the hole as best you can and hope that not too much water spills out.
+When you have a leaking bucket, you need to plug the hole in the bucket.
+If you can buy a new bucket, then go right ahead, but if you can’t buy a new bucket and you are stranded in the desert and need water, you plug the hole as best you can and hope that not too much water spills out.

 What do I mean in a practical sense?

-If you need to spend money to survive physically and mentally than do it.
+If you need to spend money to survive physically and mentally, then do it.
 That is what credit cards were invented for.
 But take a long hard look at your spending and cut whatever you can.
 When you have plenty of time on your hands, you can take the time to practice extreme frugality and extensive DIY solutions.

 I actually feel that my moment as a blogger has come.
 My days of being unemployed gave me a perspective that has softened over the years.
 My instance that “every penny counts” and my goal of ample emergency funds lessened over the past few years.

-I forgot how quickly it all can get taken away.
-I forgot that life can change in an instant.
+I forgot how quickly it all could get taken away.
+I forgot that life could change in an instant.
 I became complacent.
 My moment has come!
 I am reminded of all those lessons I learned.
-I am trying my best to share those with other people so they can feel that they have someone to relate too.
+I am trying my best to share those with other people so they can feel that they have someone to relate to.

-I am currently working from home (not easy with my kids home as well) and hope to get as many hours as I can.
-I only get paid by the hour so this will be a very tough time for us.
+I am currently working from home (not easy with my kid’s home) and hope to get as many hours as possible.
+I only get paid by the hour, so this will be a very tough time for us.
 I had planned on working a lot now to replenish our funds after taking maternity leave.
 I forgot one of the most crucial rules: never assume things will be better tomorrow when it comes to preparation.